BradHutchings/Mmojo-Server/docs/Configure-mmojo-server-merge.md

 ---
 ### Copy mmojo-server for Deployment
 Congratulations!
-You are ready to copy `llams-server-one` executable to the share for deployment.
+You are ready to copy `mmojo-server` executable to the share for deployment.

 ```
 sudo cp $MMOJO_SERVER /mnt/hyperv/Mmojo-Server/$MMOJO_SERVER